irvanfh27/websec/README.md

 4. Setup Aplications

-Rename .env.example to .env and fill the environment variable.
+Rename/Copy .env.example to .env and fill the environment variable.

 Generate a new key for your local application
 ```
 php artisan key:generate
 ```
+Setting your database in .env before migrate the table

 Migrate the table to database
 ```